giancosta86/velvet/README.md

 ![Execution flow](docs/execution-flow.png)

-- Every test script runs its tests **sequentially** - in a (virtually) _dedicated shell_: consequently, the _current working directory_ and other global variables can be changed with no fear of interference
+- Every test script runs its tests **sequentially** - in a (virtually) _dedicated shell_: consequently, the _current working directory_ and other global variables can be changed with no fear of interference.

 - Multiple test scripts are usually run _in parallel_ - and all the results are merged in the end, ready to be sent to the requested reporters and/or emitted to Elvish's value channel.

   **Please, note**:

-  - different scripts can have _sections having the same titles_ - and the test results will be merged
+  - separate scripts can have _sections with the same titles_ - and the test results will be merged

-  - on the other hand, _tests must have unique titles_
+  - on the other hand, _tests must have unique titles_ - or they will be merged into a `DUPLICATE!` test result

 ## Credits